The State of Women in Tech 2020

 Google, as we noted earlier, is a good example of this.
-The tech giant is no stranger to the gender gap: its workforce is only comprised of 30% females and 79% of its leadership is male.
-The company also faced lawsuits from former female employees who alleged the tech giant enacted systemic pay discrimination and the denial of promotions and other growth opportunities.
+The tech giant is no stranger to the gender gap.
+Its workforce is only 31% female and nearly 74% of its leadership is male.
+And in 2017, the company faced lawsuits from former female employees who alleged the tech giant enacted systemic pay discrimination and the denial of promotions and other growth opportunities.
 Yikes.

-Since the release of these statistics and the litigation news, however, Google has made strides to improve their numbers and their work culture.
+Since the release of these statistics and the litigation news, however, Google has made strides to improve its numbers and work culture.
 In 2014, it announced a $50 million investment in programs that would help spark girls’ interest in STEM education, including a “Made With Code” campaign and partnerships with Girls Who Code, Black Girls Code, and the Girl Scouts of America.
-Another huge step: they’ve launched Women Techmakers, a membership initiative designed not only to empower women but to provide them with community and resources (like scholarships!).
+This was a big deal, since youth need those skills: 65% of young people will work in jobs that don’t currently exist.
+Another huge step: Google launched Women Techmakers, a membership initiative designed not only to empower women but to provide them with community and resources (like scholarships!).

-Here’s an idea: talk about the issues.
+Here’s an idea: Talk about the issues.
 Address your current situation.
-A study showed that while 82% of men in startups thought their companies spent the “right amount of time” addressing diversity, nearly half of women — 40% — disagreed, saying “not enough time was devoted.”
+A study showed that while 82% of men in startups thought their companies spent the “right amount of time” addressing diversity, nearly half of women disagreed, saying “not enough time was devoted.”

 We have lots of ideas we’ve discussed here, but why not start there?
 Talk.
 Bring up these issues and make it a company-wide discussion.
 Then commit.

-We all have conscious (and unconscious) biases and all make mistakes — it’s time to acknowledge them and begin tackling the issues.
-By discovering and unearthing our current lack, we can start to lift at the roots of the gender gap problem in tech, not just the branches.
+We all have conscious (and unconscious) biases, and we all make mistakes — it’s time to acknowledge them and begin tackling the issues.
+By discovering and unearthing our current shortfallings, we can start to lift at the roots of the gender gap problem in tech, not just the branches.